Green-Fingers-App/gardeningApp/docs/usecases/deleteGarden.md

 6. The system deletes the garden and its associated data.
 7. The user is returned to the **List of Gardens** view.

+## 2.2 Alternative Flow
+- If the user long-presses the garden name, the system presents a confirmation dialog.
+The user confirms, and the garden is deleted.
+The user is returned to the **List of Gardens** view.

+## 2.3 Exception Flows

+### 2.3.1 Database Error during Deletion
+1. The user confirms the deletion of the garden.
+2. The system attempts to delete the garden but encounters a database connection error.
+3. The system logs the error and displays an error message: "Unable to delete garden due to a system error.
+Please try again later."
+4. The user is returned to the **Manage Gardens** section, and the garden remains unchanged.

+### 2.3.2 No Internet Connection
+1. The user confirms the deletion of the garden.
+2. The system detects that there is no internet connection.
+3. The system displays an error message: "No internet connection.
+Please try again when connected."
+4. The user is returned to the **Manage Gardens** section, and the garden remains unchanged.

 ### 2.1.1 Activity Diagram

 ![UML flowchart](https://github.com/DHBW-Malte/gardeningApp/blob/main/docs/assets/svg/useCaseDiagrams/deleteGarden.drawio.svg)